na-na-hi/renget/archive/hostfreellamas.md

 ***
 ###### 1. Download oobabooga
-It's a front-end and back-end for LLM inference with high popularity and support, but we'll only use the back-end features, it will expose an API for your Tavern to call. https://github.com/oobabooga/one-click-installers/archive/refs/heads/main.zip
+It's a front-end and back-end for LLM inference with high popularity and support, but we'll only use the back-end, it will expose an API for your Tavern to call. https://github.com/oobabooga/one-click-installers/archive/refs/heads/main.zip Extract main.zip.

 ###### 2. Run oobabooga
 a.
-First, go to oobabooga folder and edit webui.py, find the line with CMD_FLAGS and modify it:
+First, go to the extracted text-generation-webui folder and edit webui.py, find the line with CMD_FLAGS and modify it:
 - For public use:
 ```
 CMD_FLAGS = '--listen --api --public-api --share'